TRobertJackson/Data-Science-Projects/Exploring NYC Traffic Data/README.md

-# Optimizing Street Team Effectiveness - WomenTechWomenYes
+# Unshakable Strategies for Maintaining Visibility and Stake in the NYC Tech Scene - WTWY

 This folder contains Jupyter notebooks and presentations for my first project at Metis.

 This project was completed in collaboration with Ibrahim Gabr: https://github.com/igabr

 ## Problem Statement
-The fictional organization WomenTechWomenYes (WTWY) asked helps from us to strategize for their volunteers to send out the tickets to their fundraising gala.
-We based our analysis based on three factors: the MTA data, the tech company map and the demographic stats.
+The fictional organization WomenTechWomenYes (WTWY) asked for helps from us to strategize for their volunteers to send out the tickets to their fundraising gala.
+Our strategies were based on three factors: the MTA data, the tech company map and the demographic stats.

-First, we give insights into which stations and days of the week have the most foot-traffic to optimize voluteer placement for outreach.
+First, we looked into which stations and days of the week have the most foot-traffic to optimize voluteer placement for outreach.
 Our analysis even highlight the specific turnstiles/control areas and peak hours within the top 5 popular stations.

-Furthermore, we find out the nearby large tech companies around the top stations to make suggestions on which entries/exits the volunteers should go.
+Furthermore, we found out the nearby large tech companies around the top stations to make suggestions on which entries/exits the volunteers should go.

-Last, we combine with the census data to give further insights into to diversity of people the volunteers should expect around the popular stations.
+Last, we combined with the census data to give further insights into to diversity of people the volunteers should expect around the popular stations.

 ## Data